-As a mixture of both the forward and side stances, it’s time to practice the angled stance.
+The Angled stance is a mixture of both the forward and side stance.

-The lead foot shown below would depict that of a right handed thrower.
-This stance gives greater stability to the upper body, which is why it’s predominantly assumed by more experienced dart throwers.
+The angled stance gives greater stability to the upper body, which is why more experienced dart throwers predominantly assume it.

 The Holding Technique

-When holding the dart, you don’t want to squeeze it too hard, but you also don’t want to assume a loose hold or you run the risk of your throwing path being affected.
+When holding the dart, you don’t want to squeeze it too hard, but you also don’t want to assume a loose hold.

-Ideally, you want to hold the dart in a way firm enough to maintain control, but at the same time, your holding of the dart should keep your hand relaxed and not tense.
+It would be best if you held the dart firm enough to maintain control, but at the same time, your holding of the dart should keep your hand relaxed and not tense.

 The Number of Fingers

-Regardless of the number of fingers you’re going to use, the thumb needs to always be placed at the center of the dart’s barrel no matter what.
+Regardless of the number of fingers you’re going to use, it would be best if you placed your thumb at the center of the dart’s barrel.

-Three Fingers: The three-finger grip is one that’s ideal for gaining admirable control and one that’s most popular between the majority of players, it’s also pretty simple to master
+The three-finger grip is ideal for gaining more control and is most popular among the majority of players.

-The thing you must keep in mind, though, is that the thumb needs to be placed right behind the center of gravity of the dart or anywhere close to it in order to gain a greater level of control.
+With the three-finger grip, the thing to keep in mind is that the thumb needs to be placed right behind the center of gravity of the dart to gain a greater level of control.

-Four Fingers: This grip has its upsides and downsides.
-On one hand, it offers an ample amount of support and control.
-But alternatively, the very last finger (third) placed on the barrel of the dart is capable of disrupting your aim.
+The four-finger grip has its upsides and downsides.
+On the one hand, it offers more support and control.
+But alternatively, the fourth finger placed on the barrel feels a little too overcrowded.

-Five Fingers: Using all of your fingers to hold the dart is quite tricky but it ensures great control over the dart.
-The way to gain access to such a high level of control is by placing the pinky finger right above or below the tip of the dart, allowing for precise guidance and high speed.
+Using all of your fingers to hold the dart is quite tricky, but it ensures greater control.
+The way to gain access to such a high level of control is by placing your little finger right above or below the dart’s tip.

-After securing a firm grip on your dart with your dominant hand, you want to make sure that the elbow is raised up slightly before throwing, ensuring that your shoulder and hand form a 90-degree angle while aiming at the target.
+Facing side-on at the target, you want to make sure that your elbow is raised slightly before throwing, ensuring that your shoulder and hand form aim towards the target.